“I can’t travel because I don’t have the money for it.”

 Everyone knows about Couchsurfing.
 This is a given.
 If you’re too broke for accommodation, you Couchsurf.
 If you are in a cheaper country it may seem unnecessary to Couchsurf.
 Honestly, I haven’t used Couchsurfing very much for this reason, because the cost of accommodation is so low in many countries plus I value my privacy A LOT.

 I’m happy to travel the world for free, but I’m OK paying for some things, like my own room.

 If you’re not up for the couch-crashing then house sit.
 It seems so simple.
-There are actually tons of people who want you to house sit for them and there are websites that help you see this process through like:
+There are actually tons of people who want you to house and pet sit for them and there are websites that help you see this process through.

 Besides being able to live there, you will have access to a kitchen which saves money on meals.
 Plus a home is way comfier than a hotel room, right?

 Seems silly to mention, but we spend a lot on transportation.
 How to travel for free when you’re too busy paying crazy prices for transportation?

 Well, something I ALWAYS do, especially in pricey countries, is walk.